Senyp1/Solutions-Architect-Labs/Solutions-Architect-Labs/Week 7/LAB 3/READme.md

 1. Create a queue

-i successfully created a queuefo
+i created a queue successfully.

 2. Send a message

+i successfully sent a message

 3. Receive and delete your message

+i successfully received and deleted my message

 4. Delete your queue

+i successfully deleted my queue

 Guide